 - Fostering a diverse and inclusive environment

 Advising and Counseling

 Each clinical department has designated a specific individual to give you advice regarding that discipline.
-Among other things, this individual can facilitate departmental letters of support for residency programs.
-The department chairs support the residency application process and are available to speak with you for a residency in their discipline.
-It is important that advisors and advisees develop meaningful relationships based on mutual respect.
+Among other things, this individual will provide career guidance when applying into residency.
+The department chairs support the residency application process, and are available to speak with you for a residency in their discipline.

 We encourage you to meet with clinicians, scientists, and teachers to discuss career opportunities.
-Career interest groups in family practice, geriatrics, internal medicine, and pediatrics offer students a spectrum of role models to choose from.
+Career interest groups in family practice, geriatrics, internal medicine, pediatrics, and other specialties offer students a spectrum of role models to choose from.
 Our extensive electives program is designed to introduce you to physicians and surgeons practicing within a variety of settings.